 Instructions

-- Heat a pan on a low flame and saute red chilies, coriander seeds, cinnamon, cloves, cardamoms, pepper, mace and nutmeg until golden.
+- Heat a pan on a low flame.
+Add red chilies, coriander seeds, cinnamon, cloves, cardamoms, pepper, mace and nutmeg.
+Roast until golden without burning.
 If using nutmeg powder, add it in the next step.

 - Add coconut, cumin, sesame seeds and poppy seeds.
 Saute until all the ingredients turn to golden.
 Do not over roast as the spices will taste bitter.